18F/handbook/_pages/performance-management/performance-management-supervisor-resources.md

 For instances when a direct report is not assigned to their first line supervisor in HR Links or their supervisor doesn't have HR Links manager access, there are two primary options for the first line supervisor to be able to contribute to the evaluation:

-1. The first line supervisor should have a 1:1 performance discussion with their direct report and then email their evaluation to the second line supervisor who will [submit the evaluation]({{site.baseurl}}/performance-management-hrlinks-steps/#submitting-an-evaluation) in HR Links on the first line supervisor's behalf.
+1. The first line supervisor should have a 1:1 performance conversation with their direct report and then email their evaluation to the second line supervisor who will [submit the evaluation]({{site.baseurl}}/performance-management-hrlinks-steps/#submitting-an-evaluation) in HR Links on the first line supervisor's behalf.
   * ***NOTE: If the employee has submitted a self-assessment in HR Links, the second line supervisor should email or print a copy for the first line supervisor to review prior to the 1:1 meeting.***

-1. The second line supervisor can [nominate the first line supervisor as a participant reviewer]({{site.baseurl}}/performance-management-hrlinks-steps/#nominating-participant-reviewers) so that the first line supervisor can submit an evaluation for their direct report in HR Links after the 1:1 discussion.
+1. The second line supervisor can [nominate the first line supervisor as a participant reviewer]({{site.baseurl}}/performance-management-hrlinks-steps/#nominating-participant-reviewers) so that the first line supervisor can submit an evaluation for their direct report in HR Links after the 1:1 conversation.
   * ***NOTE: The nominated supervisor's feedback is not automatically included as a comment in the employees performance review.
 HR Links creates a separate document, so it is recommended that the second line supervisor cuts and paste the feedback into the summary comments.***

 #### Approving/Denying a level 1 or level 5 summary performance rating